FK1012

-FK1012 is a dimer consisting of two molecules of FK506 (tacrolimus) linked via their vinyl groups.
+FK1012 is a dimer consisting of two molecules of tacrolimus (FK506) linked via their vinyl groups.
 It is used as a research tool in chemically induced dimerization applications.
+FK1012 is a chemical inducer of dimerization (CID) which makes the protein capable of dimerization or oligomerization of fusion proteins containing one or more FKBP12 domains.
+It is used in pharmacology to act as a mediator in the formation of FK506 dimer.
 FK506 binding proteins (FKBPs) do not normally form dimers but can be caused to dimerize in the presence of FK1012.
-Genetically engineered proteins based on FKBPs can be used to manipulate protein localization, signalling pathways and protein activation.
+Genetically engineered proteins based on FKBPs can be used to manipulate protein localization, signaling pathways and protein activation.